MahApps/MahApps.Metro/controls/tab-control.md

 layout: no-sidebar
 title: TabControl
 ---
-There are three included tab styles - Animated Tab Control, Single Row Animated Tab Control and the default Tab Control.
+There are three included tab styles - `AnimatedTabControl`, `SingleRowAnimatedTabControl` and the default `TabControl`.
-The default Tab Control style is included in `Controls.xaml`, but the other two require specific referencing (make sure to do this *after* a reference to `Controls.xaml`)
+The default `TabControl` style is included in `Controls.xaml`, but the other two require specific referencing (make sure to do this *after* a reference to `Controls.xaml`)

 # Default look